Having a newborn at home is a time of lifestyle and emotional disruption, even under the best of circumstances.

-We simplify the search for the therapist that is a right fit for you.
+We simplify the search for the therapist or group that is a right fit for you.
 At no additional cost, one of our Service Managers assists you in finding the help you need.
 Layla works with a number of DBT-trained therapists experienced in working with clients perinatal issues.

 Our licensed providers are often covered by your insurance.
 If you are not sure, simply click the “Get Started” button below to talk to one of our care coordinators.

 Our clients are interested in self-discovery, emotional healing, or are working through a range of challenges that respond well to therapy.
 For example, these include: stress, anxiety, phobias, depression, mood disorders, borderline personality disorder, self-esteem, anger, addictions, trauma, relationships, family conflict, couples counselling, and life transitions.

 At this time, Layla is only able to work with clients who are residents of Ontario, Alberta, British Columbia and Nova Scotia.
 Please note that Layla does not provide crisis support.
 If you or someone else is in crisis and require immediate assistance, call 911 or go to your nearest hospital emergency department.

 Layla takes your privacy and the security of your information seriously.
 Electronic personal information shared with Layla is stored in a secure and encrypted way.
 Video sessions are not recorded.
 You can learn more about our privacy practices here.